Party for Freedom: Largest party in parliament (2023–2025)

 The fourth Rutte cabinet fell in July 2023, after the parties failed to agree on measures to restrict migration.
 The party saw a massive resurgence in support and its best result to date during the November 2023 general election in which it finished in first place.
 It was also noted Wilders had softened some of his statements and moderated some of the PVV's positions, and that immigration was one of the most important issues of the election which helped to boost his appeal.
 After the election, PVV parliamentarian Martin Bosma was elected Speaker of the House of Representatives making it the first time a member of the PVV has held the position.

 In May 2024, after six months of negotiations, a coalition deal was struck between the PVV, NSC, BBB, and VVD.
 During the talks, all parties agreed that none of their leaders would serve as Prime Minister, opting instead for an independent politician.
 The PVV initially nominated Ronald Plasterk for the role, but his candidacy was withdrawn following accusations of fraud.
 The PVV then proposed Dick Schoof, a civil servant, as Prime Minister.
 The Schoof cabinet was sworn in on 2 July 2024, with PVV politician Fleur Agema appointed as Deputy Prime Minister.
 The PVV withdrew from the cabinet on 3 June 2025 after failing to come to an agreement with coalition partners over amending the Netherlands's asylum rules.

+Return to opposition and split-off (2025–present)

+In the 2025 Dutch general election, the PVV lost 11 seats and ended up second-place to D66 with 26 seats.

+In January 2026, seven MPs left the parliamentary group out of discontent with Wilders's leadership.
+They started a new group led by Gidi Markuszower.